joekariuki3/alx_travel_app_0x03/README.md

 ## Running Celery

-Celery is used for async tasks (e.g., sending booking confirmation emails).
+Celery is used for async tasks (e.g., sending booking/payment confirmation emails).

 - Ensure RabbitMQ is running and env vars are set as above.
 - Start a worker in a separate terminal: